Charlotte Nichols: Parliamentary career

-Historical events
+At the 2024 general election, Nichols was re-elected to Parliament as MP for Warrington North with an increased vote share of 46.8% and an increased majority of 9,190.

+Controversies

-Prior to the General Election of December 2019, Nichols used an article on the website LabourList defended defended Corbyn's attendance at a Seder to celebrate the Jewish festival of Pesach, organised by the far-left Jewish diaspora group Jewdas.
-The event was later criticized in article which appeared in The Times after allegations emerged that attendees had engaged in chants of "fuck the police" and "fuck the armies".
+Prior to the December 2019 general election, Nichols authored an article on the website LabourList defending Jeremy Corbyn's attendance at a Passover Seder organised by Jewdas.
+The event was later criticised in The Times after allegations surfaced that attendees had chanted slogans such as "fuck the police" and "fuck the armies".

-In October 2019 a group of S.S.
-Lazio fans who had been filmed making Nazi salutes in Glasgow should "get their heads kicked in".
-Nichols, who is Jewish, defended her comments in December, "These were people doing Nazi salutes on the streets of Britain...
-As a Jewish person whose grandfather fought in World War Two, ultimately sometimes I believe that fascism has to be physically confronted".
+In October 2019, Nichols tweeted that supporters of the football club SS Lazio, filmed making Nazi salutes in Glasgow, should "get their heads kicked in."
+Defending her comments in December of the same year, Nichols stated, "These were people doing Nazi salutes on the streets of Britain...
+As a Jewish person whose grandfather fought in World War Two, ultimately sometimes I believe that fascism has to be physically confronted."

-An article published in the Daily Telegraph in 2019 reported that Nichols had described members of the Green Party as "bourgeois scab fucks" and told one Twitter user, "Hope you lose your virginity".
+An article published in The Daily Telegraph in 2019 reported that Nichols had described members of the Green Party as "bourgeois scab fucks" and told one Twitter user, "Hope you lose your virginity".